 Record WhatsApp Calls on iPhone

-iOS is pretty strict when it comes to privacy, so there is no easy way to record calls be it WhatsApp calls or cellular.
+iOS is pretty strict when it comes to privacy, so there is no easy way to record calls be it WhatsApp calls or cellular calls on iPhone.
 However, there is a hack which accomplishes the task but it takes a lot of work.
 It’s a tedious process where you will need a Mac, an iPhone, and a secondary smartphone with WhatsApp account.
 The secondary device can be either Android or iPhone.
 We need a secondary device as your primary device will remain connected to your Mac for recording.

 1. Connect your iPhone to Mac and give necessary permissions.
 Now, open QuickTime and click on the File menu.
 Here, choose “New Audio Recording”, select your iPhone as the source, and click on the record button.